 Input Template Enhancement

-The Investigator Compliance Search Form will include an additional field ‘ICON Project Number’ as shown below:
+The Investigator Compliance Search Form will include an additional field ‘ICON Project Number’ and an additional field ‘Sponsor Protocol No.’ as shown below:

+Input template as well as the tool will accept one or two ICON Project Numbers (study numbers).

-Input template as well as the tool will accept one or two study numbers and the same will be displayed in the fields shown above.
+Input template as well as the tool will accept one or two Sponsor Protocol Nos. and the same will be displayed in the fields shown above.

 The generated Compliance Form will display both ICON Project Numbers wherever two ICON Project Numbers are available.

+The generated Compliance Form will display both Sponsor Protocol No. wherever two Sponsor Protocol Nos. are available.

+ICON Project number and Sponsor Protocol Number should be displayed in the below format in compliance search format

 QC Work Flow

 The ‘Search Resource’ (auditee) will be able to assign a Compliance Form for audit and identify an Auditor.
+Working

+If possible tool should allow to attach any supporting documents(ML copies etc) for the review

-The application will send an email alert informing the Auditor to take up the Audit.
+The application will send an email alert informing the Auditor to take up the Audit. – not working

-The Auditor can login and open the Compliance Form for Audit
+The Auditor can login and open the Compliance Form for Audit not working, auditor is not able to find the compliance search form to be audited

 The Auditor will not be permitted to modify the contents of the Compliance Form created by the Auditee.